 15. Get Your Hormones Checked

 So you’ve followed the previous tips, implemented major lifestyle changes and established that neither medication nor vitamin deficiency is an issue.
-You’ve even tried being in optimal ketosis for a while (ensuring low insulin levels).
+You’ve even tried raising your ketone levels for a while (ensuring low insulin levels).
 And you still can’t hit the normal weight mark?

 If this applies to you, it’s high time to consider the possibility that hormonal imbalances are the cause of your troubles.
 There are three common problem areas: